jc578271/react-native-boilerplate/README.md

 npx react-native-rename "YourApp"

-find entirely the project "Geolocation", then change to "YourApp"
+find entirely the project "Geolocation" (with Match Case and Word), then change to "YourApp"

 cd ios && pod install && cd .. // -> for MacOS